This is a super in-depth Brilliant Earth review.

 Who Is Brilliant Earth?

 Brilliant Earth is a popular online retailer that sells loose diamonds and ring settings.
-They sell colorless mined and lab created diamonds.
-They also sell natural fancy colored diamonds and lab created colored diamonds too.
+They offer colorless mined and lab-created diamonds as well as natural fancy colored diamonds and lab-created colored diamonds too.

-There's something for everyone in their extensive inventory.
+Their extensive inventory satisfies various tastes and preferences.
 Let's start our official Brilliant Earth review.

-The company was formed in 2005 and currently hold the title as the leading source in ethical diamonds.
-The idea was conceived by Beth Gerstein and Eric Grossberg, who were frustrated with the lack of transparency of the diamond and jewelry industry.
+The company was formed in 2005 and currently holds the title as the leading source in ethical diamonds.
+The idea was conceived by Beth Gerstein and Eric Grossberg, who were frustrated with the lack of transparency in the diamond and jewelry industry.

-Even though they operate mainly online, Brilliant Earth have showrooms for you to visit if you wanted to see their diamonds and engagement rings in person.
-There are currently 14 showrooms in major cities across the US like San Francisco and Denver.
+Even though they operate mainly online, Brilliant Earth also has showrooms for you to visit if you wanted to see their diamonds and engagement rings in person.
+They collaborate with customers through their 14 showrooms in major cities across the US like San Francisco and Denver.

 You can book an appointment in-store or virtually.

 What Makes Brilliant Earth Stand Out?

 Brilliant Earth's business model is targeted market campaigning.
-In this case, they are targeting up and coming generations that are more environmentally and ethically conscious.
-The biggest ways they do this is by providing blockchain diamonds, recycled diamonds, and lab created diamonds.
+In this case, they are targeting up-and-coming generations that are more environmentally and ethically conscious.
+I found that they innovate by providing blockchain diamonds, recycled diamonds, and lab-created diamonds.

 It's no secret the newer generations are starting to snub their nose at natural diamonds in the jewelry world.
 Many are concerned about mining diamonds.
 Conflict diamonds are diamonds that have been used in civil wars in other countries.

 The Kimberley Process was put in place in the jewelry world to ensure diamond retailers only sold natural diamonds through these channels.
 Even though conflict diamonds only come from a small number of areas, people wanted more proof that they weren't contributing to corrupt diamond mining.

-Every online retailer recommended at Learning Jewelry sells conflict free diamonds or lab created diamonds.
+Every online retailer I recommend at Learning Jewelry sells conflict-free diamonds or lab-created diamonds.

-What sets Brilliant Earth engagement rings apart to other conflict-free fine jewelry stores is their commitment to going "Beyond Conflict-Free".
+What sets Brilliant Earth engagement rings apart from other conflict-free fine jewelry stores is their commitment to going "Beyond Conflict-Free".